Your Voice is Yourself

 Your body and your mind, your words and emotions, and the vibrations you put forth all collaborate to make you connected, present, attentive, and creative whenever you speak—and also in silence, which happens to be an important part of how you use your voice.

-To help you unlock the power of your voice, I use many different practical tools that I’ve developed over the decades.
+To help you unlock the power of your voice, I use many tools that I’ve developed over the decades.
 I describe some of these tools in my books Indirect Procedures: A Musician’s Guide to the Alexander Technique and Integrated Practice: Coordination, Rhythm & Sound, both published by Oxford University Press.
 Other tools come from my explorations as a singer and instrumentalist—which you can hear by visiting my SoundCloud page, where I perform my own compositions and improvisations.